Moving a lifetime of belongings from one house to another, as is often the case for seniors, can be a particularly stressful experience.

 Whether they are moving because of a death of a partner, the house has gotten too big and they are struggling cope or if they are moving to a retirement home, chances are they will need to downsize.
 If they have lived in the house for a long time and have many years of memories there, getting rid of belongings they’ve gathered over a lifetime can be very daunting.

-That’s why, as part of the International Day of Older Persons on October 1, we’ve put together a list of top tips to help give your elderly relative a stress free moving experience.
+That’s why we’ve put together a list of top tips to help give your elderly relative a stress free moving experience.

 1. Arrange the move well in advance

 Circumstance may mean that you need to move your relative quickly.
 However, if you have the time, plan the move for a few months’ time.
 Sorting through years of stuff is difficult, tiring and sometimes emotionally painful.
 Elderly people also take time to adjust to change and the last thing you want is for them to feel rushed or forced into moving before they are ready

 2. Divide up the tasks into small chunks

 It’s impossible to expect an elderly person to pack up their whole house in one weekend.
 Start easy by getting them to do a small area of packing.
 Work through one area and one cupboard at a time so as not to overwhelm them with the enormity of the task.
 To make it easier still, get them to begin in a room that has the least sentimental attachment like the guest bedroom or bathroom.
 Keep packing to a few hours at a time.

 3. Get them involved

 Lives are busy and there is a good chance you will want to get in there and start sorting out your elderly relative’s belongings as quickly as possible.
 They will likely need a lot of help with packing but be careful not to take over.
 You may know that they need to get rid of stuff but be mindful to involve them in the decision making process of what stays and goes.